 How many snares are too many?
 Preventing declines of species threatened by snaring in the Annamite Mountains

-Minh Nguyen, PhD Student, University of Colorado, USA and Conservationist, Vietnam
+Minh Nguyen, PhD Student, Colorado State University, USA and Conservationist, Vietnam

 The current situation

 In the 1990s, biologists were stunned by a series of discoveries of large mammals in the Annamite Mountains of Lao PDR and Vietnam.
 These included two of the world’s rarest ungulates, the Saola [Pseudoryx nghetinhensis] and the Large-antlered Muntjac [Muntiacus vuquangensis].
 Clearly, the tropical forests of the Annamites, an area rich in rare and endemic species, are of intense conservation significance.
 Unfortunately, unsustainable hunting that utilizes snares is devasting ground dwelling mammal populations across much of the region.